nikkomiu/blog/content/guides/golang-graphql-ent/09-misc-testing.md

 - initial loading of the config (**explicit**)
 - getting the existing config

-The reason I'm splitting these up is to ensure that our _singleton_ is working as expected and we aren't trying to reload the config from environment variables on every `GetApp()` call.
+The reason I'm splitting these up is to ensure that our _singleton_ is working as expected, and we aren't trying to reload the config from environment variables on every `GetApp()` call.

 ```go {file="pkg/config/app_test.go"}